sheayun/vehicle-intelligence-2021/README.md

 	- Sung, C., Feldman, D., and Rus, D. [Trajectory clustering for motion prediction](https://ieeexplore.ieee.org/document/6386017).
 In *Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*,  pp. 1547-1552, Oct.
 2012.
 	- Xu, H. et *al*.
 [Unsupervised trajectory clustering via adaptive multi-kernel-based shrinkage](https://ieeexplore.ieee.org/document/7410849).
 In *Proceedings of the IEEE International Conference on Computer Vision (ICCV)*, pp. 4328-4336, Dec.
 2015.
 	- Pitre, R. R., Jilkov, V. P., and Li, X. R. [A comparative study of multiple-model algorithms for maneuvering target tracking](https://doi.org/10.1117/12.609681).
 In *Proceedings of SPIE 5809, Signal Processing, Sensor Fusion, and Target Recognition XIV*, pp. 549-560, May 2005.

+* Week 7
+	- Werling, M. et *al*.
+[Optimal trajectory generation for dynamic street scenarios in a Frenet frame](https://ieeexplore.ieee.org/document/5509799).
+In *Proceedings of the IEEE Intl.
+Conference on Robotics and Automation*, pp. 987-993, May 2010.